|Nutritional Guidelines (per serving)|

 Add the quinoa to the boiling water.
 Turn the heat down to low and simmer the quinoa with a lid for 15 minutes, or until the liquid is absorbed and the quinoa is soft but chewy.
 Each grain will look like it has popped open.

 Heat 3 tablespoons of olive oil in a skillet over high heat.
 When the oil is sizzling, add 1/3 of the quinoa mixture and smooth it out evenly in the skillet.
 Let it cook for 3 minutes without stirring so the bottom becomes brown and crispy.
-Stir once then saute for another 3-5 minutes.
+Stir once then saute for another 3 to 5 minutes.
 Remove from the pan.

 Combine the cooked quinoa in one bowl and grate cheese on top.
 Serve warm or at room temperature.